techgneek/AI-Applied-Cybersecurity-Incident-Response/README.md

 ## Evidence Source

-During this investigation, a security observation was identified through an internal ticketing workflow that contained sensitive information related to enterprise development infrastructure.
+During this investigation, a security observation was identified that contained sensitive information related to enterprise development infrastructure.

 Due to responsible disclosure practices, specific infrastructure details and screenshots have been removed from this public report.